victorgomez09/vira/examples/README.md

 This single example is designed to show you:

-1. How to set up a Vira application
+1. How to set up a virapi application
 2. Basic and advanced routing patterns
 3. Handling different types of request data
 4. Adding middleware for cross-cutting concerns